 What Do Bed Bugs Do?

-Bed Bugs seek out people and animals, generally at night while they're asleep, and painlessly sip a few drops of blood.
-Bed Bugs prefer the dark.
-While feeding, they inject a tiny amount of their saliva into the skin.
+Bed Bugs seek out people and animals, generally at night while they’re asleep, and painlessly sip a few drops of blood.
+Bed bugs prefer the dark.
+While feeding, they inject a tiny amount of saliva into the skin.
 Repeated exposures to bed bug bites during a period of several weeks or more causes people to become sensitized to the saliva of these bugs; additional bites may then result in mild to intense allergic responses.

-Female bedbugs lay about 200 to 500 eggs in their lifetime.
+Female bed bugs lay about 200 to 500 eggs in their lifetime.
 They glue their eggs in the cracks and crevices in the harborage areas.
 Under ideal conditions, eggs hatch about every seven days and the nymphs molt five times, taking a blood meal between each molt.
 It takes about 50 days for them to become adults.

 How Do Bed Bugs Get In Your Home?

-Despite the fact that the bed bug can acquire many human disease organisms during feeding, there have been no documented cases of disease transmission as a result of bites.
-However, their bites can produce irritating, itching, and burning sensations.
+Despite the fact that the bed bug can acquire many human disease organisms during feeding, there have been no documented cases of disease transmission as a result of bed bug bites.
+However, their bites can produce irritating, itching and burning sensations.
 Bed bugs feed rapidly, becoming engorged in less than ten minutes.
 A colorless wheal or lump develops at the bite location; in contrast, flea bites have reddish centers.
 Discomfort from bed bug bites may last a week or more.
 Occasional bites indicate a beginning light infestation of adults; many bites result from a heavy, long-standing population of nymphs and adults.